What is the teaching like at Leicester?

 Our programmes concentrate on all aspects of computing software, but we do teach the fundamental principles of hardware.
 If you really wish to study only hardware, electronics and related topics, you may be better off applying for a different degree programme.
 However, we will teach you all about the structure of a modern computer, and everything that concerns the lower levels of software and how they relate to the hardware.

-Can I switch between the three different classes of degrees (Computer Science, Computer Science with Management, Software Engineering)?
+Can I switch between the two different classes of degrees (Computer Science, Software Engineering)?

 Computer Science and Software Engineering have a common first semester in the first year, and you can request to transfer from one program to the other after that semester.